zuozhenggh/learning-library/enterprise-manageability-library/enterprise-manager/em-monitoring-overview/em-monitoring-overview.md

 18. A Confirmation banner will display an “Association is successful” message and the “Test-Grp” Admin Group is now associated with “Non-Production Template Collection”.
      ![](images/emmonlab7step18.png " ")

-19. Select “Deve-Grp” Admin Group and click on "Associate Template Collection".
+19. Click on the “Test-Grp” group name to go to its homepage.
      ![](images/emmonlab7step19.png " ")

-20. Highlight "Non-Production Template Collection" and click Select.
+20. In the group homepage for Test-Grp, review the Synchronization Status region.
+Notice there are 3 targets pending synchronization (i.e. applying of templates) and it is scheduled for a future date specified in the Next Synchronization field.
+Instead of waiting for the synchronization to occur, let’s do the synchronization process now by clicking on the “Start Synchronization” button..
      ![](images/emmonlab7step20.png " ")

-21. There are no targets listed because currently there are no members in the “Deve-Grp” Admin Group.
-Click Continue.
+21. After about a minute or so, you should see the 3 targets synchronized.
+You may have to hit the page refresh button to see this.
      ![](images/emmonlab7step21.png " ")

-22. We will add a target to “Deve-Grp” Admin Group and confirm the monitoring template has been being applied to the target.
+22. We will add a target to “Test-Grp” Admin Group and confirm the monitoring template has been being applied to the target.
 Navigate to “Targets >> Databases”.
      ![](images/emmonlab7step22.png " ")

 23. Click on “cd186.subnet.vcn.oraclevcn.com” target.